GUEST BLOG: Having attended our training, Stephen Roberts shares his reflections.

 These are complex questions and it can be difficult to know how best to be ministers of God’s love to women caught in abuse.
 But we need not feel trapped or isolated in facing these challenges.
 By thinking through some of these issues, I began to see how faith – whilst sometimes contributing to the problem – can be a source of liberation and hope.

-Our Tea Time Talks are a series of five free training sessions aimed at equipping church leaders to prevent and respond to domestic abuse.
-We will be running Tea Time Talks each Monday during term-time at 4 pm.
+A series of five free training sessions aimed at equipping church leaders to prevent and respond to domestic abuse.
+We run Tea Time Talks each Monday during term-time at 4 pm.